IronBranded/CAD---Breach-Cost-Simulator/README.md

 | **Legal Counsel** | Privacy Coach / Breach Counsel rates at **$500/hr**. |
 | **Fraud / Extortion** | Scaled based on annual revenue brackets and data volume. |

+### Insurance Logic & Parameters

+The tool allows the input of specific policy parameters to model a realistic recovery scenario:
+* **Coverage Limit:** The maximum aggregate amount the insurer will pay.
+* **Deductible (Retention):** The out-of-pocket amount the organization must pay before insurance triggers.

 ---

 ## Data Privacy